 In addition, parties must issue declarations prior to sending records to a physician for review.
 CCR 9793(n) requires a party to attach a declaration under penalty of perjury to any document sent to a physician for review declaring that it has complied with the provisions of Labor Code § 4062.3 before providing the documents to the physician.
 LC 4062.3 establishes the rules for communicating and providing information to AMEs and QMEs.
 Furthermore, a party’s declaration must contain an attestation of the total page count of the documents provided.

-A physician may not bill for review of documents that are not provided with this declaration from the document provider.
+Our labor and employment law firm notes that a physician may not bill for review of documents that are not provided with this declaration from the document provider.
 Any documents or records sent to the physician without the required declaration and attestation must not be considered available to the physician or received by the physician for purposes of any regulatory or statutory duty regarding records and report writing.

 Analysis of the New Medical-Legal Fee Schedule